vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 From the void letter *A* and from that which ends by emission, \[that is\] from the *bindu* , vibrating consciousness whose supreme nature is light and which is united with the fl ashing fl ow \[of divine power, appears\] the throne of the *bindu* \( *baindavāsana* \) which is the \[birth\]

-place of the fl ow made up of the three *mātṛ kās* .
+place of the fl ow made up of the three *mātṛkās* .
 It then assumes a threefold aspect. // 10cd–12a //

 *śūnyākārād visargāntād bindo ḥ praspandasaṁvida ḥ * //10//